-I am leaving for China tomorrow to meet with potential Chinese manufacturers and I just learned that US-style NDAs are of little to no value in protecting my trade secrets from Chinese companies.
+I am about to send my product design plans to a couple potential Chinese manufacturers and I just learned that US-style NDAs are of little to no value in protecting my trade secrets from Chinese companies.
 Can you get me an NNN Agreement by tomorrow and how much will it cost?

 Our response to these emails is usually something like the following: